kubesphere/website/content/en/blogs/faas-openfunction.md

 ![](https://pek3b.qingstor.com/kubesphere-community/images/202112011620107.png)

 Serverless consists of two components, **BaaS** and **FaaS**.
 Base cloud services, including object storages, relational databases, and message queue (MQ), are essential for every cloud provider and belong to BaaS (Backend-as-a-Service).
-FaaS (Function-as-a-Service) is the core of Serverless.
+FaaS (Function as a Service) is the core of Serverless.

 ## Analysis of Existing Open-Source Serverless Platforms